 What is Tower Guard?

 Tower Guard was founded in 1934 by May Shaw, the wife of former MSU president Robert Shaw.
 She founded the then all female honor society as a service oriented organization which would help to serve the needs of visually impaired students at Michigan State University.
 In 1977, membership was opened to the outstanding male students on campus in addition to the female students.
-Each year, approximately 80 sophomores carry on the tradition of academic excellence, leadership, outstanding character, and commitment to service.
+Each year, approximately 80 members carry on the tradition of academic excellence, leadership, outstanding character, and commitment to service.

-The current 2019-2020 Tower Guard Class
+The end-of-year video for the 2022-2023 Tower Guard Class